ni/measurement-plugin-service-extension-example/README.md

   - [Steps to interact with the user-defined service by creating a client module in Python measurements](#steps-to-interact-with-the-user-defined-service-by-creating-a-client-module-in-python-measurements)
   - [Steps to interact with the user-defined service by creating client modules in LabVIEW measurements](#steps-to-interact-with-the-user-defined-service-by-creating-client-modules-in-labview-measurements)

-## Extend Measurement Plug-In framework with custom features in Python
+## Custom Services in Measurement Plug-In framework

 The Measurement Plug-In architecture is based on microservices, with components functioning as gRPC services.
 Since gRPC is network-based, it allows these components to be language-agnostic and work seamlessly across different programming environments.
 Any feature extensions or customizations, therefore, should also be implemented as gRPC services.